 By 2020, the prediction that may go by the saying that smart contracts and tokens will be widely used to track transactions related to specific content.
 This way, owners can keep track of whether something is done illegally and can protect their content against piracy.

 While it is not possible to track all transactions, it’s still a great solution to at least minimize damage and losses that piracy brings to these artists.
 This will give artists enough confidence to post their work without being too worried about losing profit.

 It’s obvious that the usage of cryptocurrency will go beyond where it’s being used today.
 In fact, the entertainment industry has already started exploring this as a means to make sales.
 Let’s take Fight to Fame as an example.

 This up-and-coming reality show will be utilizing tokens to sell tickets to fans who want exclusive passes.
-The show’s cryptocurrency is called FF Token Champion Series Cards.
+One may know the show’s cryptocurrency as FF Token Champion Series Cards.
 It’s also pretty convenient and safe considering that it utilizes blockchain technology.

-Startups are also predicted to use cryptocurrency to raise their capital and finance their plans.
+Startups often use cryptocurrency to raise their capital and finance their plans.
 Those who want to be part of a project can purchase a token from said startups and have certain ownership over it.